 - At least 3 layers of clothing e.g vest, t-shirt and long sleeved top.

 - 2 pairs of socks (wellies keep feet dry but not warm)

-Welly boots and wet suits are provided by the Centre.
+Welly boots and waterproofs are provided by the Centre.

 How can I be involved?

-Children attend Forest School for a block of 6 weeks and on the final week you will be invited to join them.
+Children attend Forest School for a block of six weeks and on the final week, parents and carers will be invited to join them.
 During this session we like to build a fire together and toast marshmallows or make popcorn.
 If you would like to volunteer to come to Forest School more regularly please let one of the team know and we would be really happy to see you.

 If you would like to find out more about Forest School:

 Knight, S (2009) Forest schools and outdoor learning in the early years.
 London, SAGE publications

 Visiting local woodlands for free